-Coaching clients to lasting success depends on saying the right things in the right ways at the right times and really connecting.
+Coaching your clients to achieve lasting success depends on saying the right things in the right ways at the right times — and really connecting with them.
 In this article, we’ll begin to show you how.

 Have you ever worked with a client with whom you never really connected?

 Perhaps you played the role of the “typical trainer”: You provided nuggets of information, random statistics and boot-camp-style encouragement.
 The client played the role of “obedient follower”, with stock responses and hyper-active nods.

 You both went through the “proper” motions, but had no chemistry and got no lasting results.